GRBurst/purple-gnome-keyring/README.md

 - Tested with Finch without any issues

 ## Known issues
+NONE

 ### Prevent issues
 - Make sure that Gnome Keyring is running
 - Make sure thad DBUS in running

+## Packages
+- Package available in AUR

+-> Ask if package needed